 Using a home testing kit usually only takes a few minutes.
 A person either collects a urine sample in a clean container, then dips the testing strip into the sample, or they place the strip directly into the stream while urinating.

 The test gives a positive or negative result depending on the amount of HCG detected in the urine.
-If there are more than 20 milli-international units of HCG per milliliter of urine, the result is likely positive.
+If there are more than

 The test gives its result by changing color or displaying a symbol, such as a plus sign or two lines.
 A person reads the result a few minutes after exposing the strip to the urine.

 Over-the-counter (OTC) pregnancy tests, or home testing kits, tend to be less expensive than blood tests.
 However, they are not as accurate.

 A person may be able to get a free pregnancy test from their local health department or a neighborhood clinic.

 Also, several factors can affect the accuracy of a urine-based pregnancy test, including: